Rafting and Vail River and Creek Health

 Vegetation Loss: Abundant natural vegetation along the banks of Vail’s rivers and streams is a sign of health.
 Vegetation buffers pollution and helps slow the speed of polluted runoff as it flows into waterways.
 Vegetation also helps stabilize steambanks and prevent flooding.

 Ultimately, keeping pollution out of our waterways helps protect the wildlife—from macroinvertebrates to fish—that live there.
 In this way, the health of the aquatic ecosystem is directly connected with human activity.
 What we do—or don’t do—impacts the health of our local water resources.
+It’s especially important to be aware how pollutants go directly into local waterways via storm drains.

 River Health and Rafting